Automattic/wp-calypso/client/blocks/site/README.md

 Site (JSX)
 ==========

-This component displays a Site item using the data structure provided by Redux sites list.
-It's used to display context and to render the picker.
+This component displays a Site item using site data retrieved from Redux store.
+See the documentation for the `siteId` and `site` props for more details about retrieving the site data.

 #### How to use: